Table of Contents

 This is great news for companies to incorporate into their digital advertising strategies.

-Benefits of incorporating AMP technology into your website structure are:
+a.
+Advantages of incorporating AMP technology into your website structure

 Loading speed is one factor that influences the ranking of SERP’s.